eclipse-thingweb/playground/packages/json-spell-checker/README.md

 The [index.js](./index.js) file contains the main validation functionality and exports the modules functionalities.

+## Examples

+* There are also examples provided in the [examples-scripts folder](./examples/scripts/) to demonstrate the usage of this package.

 ## Test Usage

 Test Examples are located under examples directory.